Canop/termimad/README.md

 You'll find more text template functions in the documentation and in the example (run `cargo run --example text_template`).

+You may also be interested in `OwningTemplateExpander`: an alternative expander owning the values which may be handy when you build them while iterating in sub templates.

 ## Advices to get started

 * Start by reading the examples (in `/examples`): they cover almost the whole API, including templates, how to use an alternate screen or scroll the page, etc.